 June 2, 1976 - Two poems read by David R. Solheim, North Dakota's Poet in the Schools.

-January 1, 1977 - A Home for the Weekend program of poetry and music with Nancy and Joe Paddock, writers and poets from Minnesota.
+January 1, 1977 - A Home for the Weekend program of readings and music with Minnesota poets Nancy and Joe Paddock.